The Husqvarna 435 is yet another popular Husky chainsaw that can be picked up relatively cheaply.

 You can see it is in the middle of the homeowner chainsaw pack – it’s more powerful than the Husqvarna 240 and 135, but not as powerful as the 440, 445, or the 450.

-Husqvarna rate it as good for light clean up, but doesn’t list it as being all that suitable for processing larger volumes of firewood.
+Husqvarna rates it as good for light clean-up but doesn’t list it as being all that suitable for processing larger volumes of firewood.

 You would want a higher-spec, higher-powered chainsaw like the 460 Rancher for tasks like that.